MicrosoftDocs/power-automate-docs/articles/desktop-flows/troubleshoot.md

 ![Machine logs](\media\troubleshoot\image003.png)

-This file is saved to the Power Automate Desktop
+This file is saved to the desktop as a zip file.